31st Annual Engineering Design Competition

 Tuesday, March 8, 2016, 11:00am, Brown GymDownload Flyer

-The fundamental challenge of engineering design is solving problems while meeting basic constraints.
-This year ME72 students formed teams to design, build, and operate, under manual and/or autonomous control, an amphibious robotic vehicle that can:
+The fundamental challenge of engineering design is solving problems while meeting basic physical constraints.
+This year ME72 students formed teams to design, build, and operate, under manual and/or autonomous control, a team of 3 robotic vehicles that can:

-- Secure floating buckyballs and deposit then within scoring zones and designated goals in order to accumulate as many points as possible within each match.
+- Collect and secure as many soccer balls as possible and deposit or launch them into designated goals in order to accumulate as many points as possible during a match.

 |Team Name||Team Members|